Your life is a movie. You are the hero. Your mission is your goal.

 There’s just one problem.

-There are many enemies standing in front of your goal.
+Many enemies are standing in front of your goal.

-Challenges may come in any shape or form but there are common enemies who try to stop you from reaching your goal.
+Challenges may come in any shape or form but some common enemies keep trying to stop you from reaching your goal.

 So, who are these enemies?